RotherOSS/otobo-docker/README.md

 ## Configure Docker Compose

 Decide whether OTOBO should run under HTTPS or HTTP.
 Back up the hidden file _.env_ when it already exists.
-Copy the appropriate sampe file to _.env_.
+Copy the appropriate sample file to _.env_.
-In case _.env_ already existed check whether you want to tranfer setting from the backup to the new file.
+In case _.env_ already existed check whether you want to transfer setting from the backup to the new file.

 Currently there are two choices.